Why it is so hard to figure out what you can spend today

 Robinson is not the only person to feel separate from the physical presence of money.

-“We’ve lost the ability to just look in our wallets and see how much is left,” says Level founder Jake Fuentes.
-The company does not disclose how many users it has, but says the app has been downloaded 500,000 times.
+“We’ve lost the ability to just look in our wallets and see how much is left,” says Level founder and chief executive officer Jake Fuentes.
+The company does not disclose how many users it has, but says the app has been downloaded more than 500,000 times.

 Because of Level, Robinson gave up his $3 latte because he could finally see how it crimped his grocery budget.
 He also gave up buying music from iTunes and switched to a free online streaming service.
 And he dropped a package of cable channels.